GhulamHaider79/haider11201/README.md

 - 👋 Hi, I’m ghulam haider
 - 👀 I’m interested in web and mobile app develpment
-- 🌱 I’m currently learning web and mobile app develpment at ASF soft tech center
+- 🌱 I’m currently learning web and mobile app develpment at ASF soft tech center karachi
 - 💞️ I’m looking to collaborate on ...
 - 📫 you can reach me at ghulamhaider11201@gmail.com